alexyc9381/optimizely/PRD.md

 ## Product Overview

 ### Vision Statement
 Build an AI-powered revenue intelligence platform that transforms website visitors into qualified leads for B2B companies by predicting purchase intent in real-time and automatically personalizing the experience to maximize conversion rates by 40%+.
+You are to do this through continuous, automatic A/B tests and experiments on the platform to determine what altered aspects of the website work best to convert users.

 ---
 ### Universal, API-First, Platform-Agnostic Architecture